pacs-course/pacs-examples/Examples/src/Horner/README.md

 # Computing a polynomial with Horner rule. #

+Horner's rule is a fast and stable way of computing the value of a polynomial at a given point.

+## How to compile ##

-You should firse enter the directory Examples/src/Utilities and then run
+You should first enter the directory Examples/src/Utilities and then run

 ````
 make library